blynkkk/blueprints/Particle Quickstart/README.md

 The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value every 5 minutes. &nbsp; The data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.

-The Particle hardware will also be controlled remotely from the Blynk web dashboard or mobile app. &nbsp; When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, returns a result code, and then toggles the virtual LED widget on the Blynk web dashboard and mobile app, and toggles the state of the built-in LED if the Particle hardware has one.  &nbsp;
+The Particle hardware will also be controlled remotely from the Blynk web dashboard or mobile app.
+When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called.
+The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware.
+A firmware function on the Particle hardware reacts to the data received, returns a result code, and then toggles the virtual LED widget on the Blynk web dashboard and mobile app, and toggles the state of the built-in LED if the Particle hardware has one.

-The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware. &nbsp; The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to configure the Particle integration webhook, generate a Particle access token, and how to create a Blynk webhook. &nbsp;
+The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
+The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured.
+Instructions are included later in this readme.md on how to configure the Particle integration webhook, generate a Particle access token, and how to create a Blynk webhook.

 ## Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.
-- Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android?_gl=1*hxem43*_ga*NTQ1NjUzMTkwLjE2NjY1NTA3MTk.*_ga_E376ZQ635Y*MTY4NzE3MTI1Mi44OC4xLjE2ODcxNzEyNTQuMC4wLjA.) for web and mobile dashboards
 - Particle Web IDE, Particle Workbench or Particle Comand Line to upload firmware.
 - Any of the following Particle IoT devices:
   - **Tracker One** is complete system including an enclosure.
 It also comes as a SoM (system on module) known as **Tracker SoM**.
 See [Tracker button and LEDs](https://docs.particle.io/hardware/tracker/projects/tracker-buttons-leds/) for details on how to add an LED to the Tracker One.